spalmurray/vercel-mixpanel-example/README.md

-This is a minimal example of Mixpanel not working properly with Vercel and Koa.
+This was a minimal example of Mixpanel not working properly with Vercel and Koa, but this repo has led us to a solution! :)

 There are three situations you can test:
 1. Koa + Vercel